ElectronicBabylonianLiterature/ebl-api/docs/ebl-atf.md

 - The language is lemmatizable.
 - The language is not normalized.

+A word cannot start or end with a joiner and word separators adjecent to a joiner are ignored.
+E.g. `... -a]d` is equivalent to `...-a]d`.

 ```ebnf
 word = [ open-any ],
        ( inline-erasure | parts ), { part-joiner, ( inline-erasure | parts ) },